sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/cli/snmpv3.md

 keywords: snmpv3, cli
-description: The MetricsHub SNMPv3 CLI provides a command-line interface for MetricsHub's core SNMPv3 client.
-It enables to efficiently troubleshoot and run SNMP v3 requests against monitored resources directly from the command line.
+description: How to execute SNMPv3 queries with MetricsHub SNMPv3 CLI.

 # SNMPv3 CLI Documentation

 SNMPv3 (Simple Network Management Protocol Version 3) is an enhanced version of SNMP, providing secure communication with features like encryption, authentication, and access control.
 It is widely used for monitoring and managing devices in a secure environment.
+Refer to [JSimple Network Management Protocol Version 3](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Version_3) for more details.

-The SNMPv3 CLI in MetricsHub facilitates secure interaction with SNMPv3-enabled devices.
-It supports queries such as `GET`, `GETNEXT`, `WALK`, and `TABLE`, with configurable options for authentication, encryption, and context.
+The **MetricsHub SNMPv3 CLI** allows users to interact with SNMPv3-enabled devices through `GET`, `GETNEXT`, `WALK`, and `TABLE` queries.
+Users can configure options such as authentication, encryption, and context name.

 ## Syntax

 ### SNMPv3 Get Request

 ```bash